The Doctoral Programme has two application periods for doctoral study rights each year – one in the spring and one in the fall.

 Applications must be submitted via the online application form.
-Before submitting an application, applicants must contact teachers in the suitable field to receive instructions concerning the suitability of their research proposal for supervisory and research profile in the field of science (no supervisory assistance can otherwise be offered for the research proposal).
+Before submitting an application, applicants are advised to contact teachers in the suitable field to receive instructions concerning the suitability of their research proposal for supervisory and research profile in the field (no supervisory assistance can otherwise be offered for the research proposal).
 Teachers’ email addresses can be found under each doctoral programme supervision information.
 You can find their research interests from University of Helsinki Research Portal.
 Email messages sent to teachers must be accompanied by a preliminary research proposal (max.
 5 pages).
-Information about a potential supervisor is asked in the application form.
+Information about a potential supervisor is asked on the application form.

 Supervisor’s approval form is not compulsory in this doctoral programme.
 If it is asked on the application form, please, submit an empty page or the e-mail conversation with your potential supervisors.